DragosMadalin/Jira-Project/README.md

 <h4> 1.1.2 Entry criteria defined </h4>

-New Account
-Customer Id - Customer ID is required
-Customer Id - Special character are not allowed Customer Id - Characters are not allowed
-Customer Id - First character cannot have space
-New Customer
-Customer Name – Numbers are not allowed
-Customer Name – Special characters are not allowed Customer Name -  Customer name must not be blank
-Email : Email ID must not be blank
-Email : Email ID is not valid
-Password:
+- business requirements must be defined
+- roles must have been allocated
-New Password must not be blank
+- test plan must be finished
-Enter at-least one special character
+- entry and exit criteria must be defined
-Confirm Password must not be blank
+- entry criteria must be fulfilled
-Passwords do not Match
+- projects risks must be identified and mitigated

 <h4> 1.1.3 Exit criteria defined </h4>

-All critical defects identified during testing are addressed and verified.
+- All critical defects identified during testing are addressed and verified.
-Performance benchmarks meet predefined thresholds for response time and resource utilization.
+- Performance benchmarks meet predefined thresholds for response time and resource utilization.
- Security vulnerabilities identified during testing are mitigated or documented with a resolution plan.
+- Security vulnerabilities identified during testing are mitigated or documented with a resolution plan.
-Identified usability issues are addressed or prioritized for future improvements.
+- Identified usability issues are addressed or prioritized for future improvements.
-Test documentation, including test cases, test results and any deviations are reviewed and finalized.
+- Test documentation, including test cases, test results and any deviations are reviewed and finalized.

 <h4> 1.1.4 Test scope</h4>